Chronology

 Tlingit settlement at Taku Inlet

-The Taku Kwáan occupy the Taku River drainage and inlet, using the harbor mouth as a seasonal and semi-permanent village site.
+The Taku Kwáan reside the Taku River drainage and inlet, likely using the harbor as a seasonal and semi-permanent village site.
 Salmon fishing, eulachon harvesting from the Taku River, and maritime trade define the economy.

 1867